 |Single student living alone off campus||Single student living in UAF residence hall|

 * Estimate includes Alaska resident tuition costs for freshmen/sophomores.
-Includes Wood Center student life, student government, technology, transportation, UA network, athletics, Student Recreation Center and health center fees.
+Includes Wood Center student life, student government, technology, transportation, UA facilities, UA network, athletics, Student Recreation Center and health center fees.
 Does not include health insurance, parking, travel or special costs associated with international or exchange students.
-Add $11,640 for non-resident tuition.
+Add $13,980 for nonresident tuition.
 Costs are subject to change.

 Standard budgets do not always fit everyone.
 Financial aid staff will try to provide methods of covering unusual expenses such as medical bills, special child care or emergency items.
 Since eligibility is based on prior year income, you may request a review of your eligibility if your income changes from loss of job, divorce, death or disability.